bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 carbon dioxide; helium; hydrogen; hydrogen sulphide.

 ### Permit
-A subsisting exploration permit issued under this Act
+A subsisting exploration permit issued under the PNG Act.

 ### Permitee
 The person in whose name an exploration permit is recorded in the division records.